 The infestation of Bemisia tabaci (whitefly) commenced in the third week of August (33rd SMW) and persisted throughout the crop season.
 Initially, the whitefly population was low, but it steadily increased, peaking in the 37th SMW with a recorded population of 17.84 whiteflies per three leaves (Table 1 and Table 2).
 These findings are consistent with those of Rawat et al. (2020a), who observed the maximum whitefly population in early September.
 Pachori et al. (2016) and Nagar et al. (2017) also partially corroborate these results, with minor differences likely attributed to variations in crop sowing dates and regional climatic conditions.

 The correlation matrix revealed a non-significant positive relationship between whitefly population and both maximum (r = 0.61) and minimum (r = 0.54) temperatures, aligning with findings by Meena et al. (2010a) and Prasad et al. (2012).
 Additionally, relative humidity and rainfall showed a non-significant negative correlation with whitefly population, similar to the results of Chaitanya et al. (2018) and Patel et al. (2018).
-However, the study by Kalkal et al. (2015), which reported a significant negative correlation with rainfall, did not support the present findings.

 3.3 Ladybird beetle, Menochilus sexmaculatus (Fab.)